Nandi Hills, India: Development

 The Department of Horticulture is setting up a one-crore food court.
 A 30-lakh music stage, located on a three-and-a-half acre grove, will be used to conduct cultural programmes.
 Furthermore, the Horticulture Department is developing 140 acre of land in the Nandi Hills region with the creation of a large-scale exotic botanical garden.
 A planetarium with an initial one-crore investment is also being constructed.
 A gondola lift system will connect the peak of the Nandi Hill with the nearby Muddenahalli.
 Other projects including Prestige Golfshire and QVC Nandi Hills are coming up near Nandi Hills.
 There are also proposals to construct cable cars, at the cost of 15 to 20 crore, to protect the local environment and reduce the number of vehicles going to the hills.

-Notable places of interest
+Notable places

 Places of interest in the area include Yoga Nandeeshwara Temple (a Hindu temple in Chikkaballapur district), Tipu's Summer Palace, Tipu Drop, and Skandagiri.